-To use other libraries, go to the Encryption tab and set SSL Library and Crypto Library.
+To set libraries to be used, go to Cluster Properties -> the Encryption tab -> SSL Library and Crypto Library.

 6.3.25 CLI settings in the OCI environment

 This section describes the settings of CLI in OCI environment.
 Some of EXPRESSCLUSTER's functions internally run OCI CLI for their processes.
 To run OCI CLI successfully, you need to set up in advance.